Obarun/66/doc/frontend.md

     * Any valid number.

     This will create the file *timeout-up*.
-Once this file is created the *value* will equal the maximum number of milliseconds that [66-start](66-start.html) will wait for successful completion of the service start.
-If starting the service takes longer than this value, [66-start](66-start.html) will declare the transition a failure.
-If the value is `0`, no timeout is defined and [66-start](66-start.html) will wait for the service to start until the *maxdeath* is reached.
-Without this file a value of `3000` (`3` seconds) will be used by default.
+Once this file is created the *value* will equal the maximum number of milliseconds that [start](start.html) command will wait for successful completion of the service start.
+If starting the service takes longer than this value, [start](start.html) command will declare the transition a failure.
+If the value is `0`, which is the default, no timeout is defined and [start](start.html) command will wait for the service to start until the *maxdeath* is reached.

     ---

 - @timeout-down

-    *Corresponds to the file timeout-down of [s6-rc](https://skarnet.org/software/s6-rc) programs*.
+    The file is used for type `oneshot`.

     mandatory : no